The answers to a few key questions about your plans and your health can help you understand health care costs in retirement.

 What is your modified gross income in retirement?

 Medicare costs for coverage vary based on your modified gross income and typically jump from year-to-year.
 For example, in 2023 the lowest Part B premium was $164.90; in 2024 it jumped to $174.70 a month.

 Your financial planner and tax advisor can work through different scenarios and strategies, such as bunching income in a single year, that may help you save on your health care costs in retirement.

 Inflation is simply how expensive goods and services are over time.
 Health care costs, unfortunately, typically outpace the rate of inflation.

 Here’s an example: The long-term rate of health care inflation has averaged just over 5%.
 That means the same $100 you budget today for health care costs may only be worth $95 in a year.
 Your financial professional can help you assess your budget and planning to account for health care inflation.

 Who else in your family will be retired?

 As we get older, our vision and hearing declines.
 Our bones often become more brittle, leading to mobility issues.
-Disease frequency tends to increase too.10 “Medicine and health care haven’t figured out how to prevent us from aging,” Reddy says.
+Disease frequency tends to increase too.

-And there are tangential considerations related to retirement health care costs.
-Mobility and driving issues often make it difficult for older people to get behind the wheel.
+Your age and those health care needs may have a different kind of retirement budget impact, too.
+For example, mobility and driving issues often make it difficult for older people to get behind the wheel.
 How will you get to and from appointments?
 Medicare generally doesn’t cover long-term care facility stays, says Reddy, “so how you budget for it matters.
 The type of care and the state you’re in, and what they provide, matters.
 The expensive things are all the things you need but don’t think about.”